 If your router turns out to be incompatible with VPN, consider purchasing a new one or installing a new firmware to your current router.

 - You can install a widely used DD-WRT open-source firmware on your router.
-Here is a list of DD-WRT-compatible routers.
-If your router is on this list, you can install the DD-WRT firmware with a VPN function.

 There are other firmware options available, for example, Tomato firmware for routers.
 Here is a list of routers that support Tomato.

 Reinstalling firmware might permanently damage your router if done incorrectly.
 Surfshark is not responsible for any damage that might be caused by installing custom firmware.